 All reported cases suggesting new or potentially unknown routes of transmission are thoroughly investigated by state and local health departments with assistance, guidance, and laboratory support from CDC.

 Of the three major bloodborne pathogens, Hepatitis B virus is the most contagious.
 Approximately 33% of individuals exposed to Hepatitis B virus will become infected.
 Of those individuals exposed to Hepatitis C virus, only about 2% will become infected.
-Comparatively, Human Immunodeficiency Virus is much less contagious than either form of hepatitis.
+Comparatively, HIV is much less contagious than either form of hepatitis.
 About 0.33%, or 1 in 300, people exposed to HIV will become infected with the virus.
 Despite these statistics, every exposure has the potential to transmit bloodborne pathogens and must be considered significant.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.